medcelerate/VDJTouchEngine/readme.md

 Click the load button to load a tox file.

+### Configuring a Tox File

+#### Video In
+Create a TOP of type In named vdjin.
+This will be the input texture from virtual DJ.

+#### Video Out
+Create a TOP of Type Out named vdjout.
+This will be the output texture to virtual DJ.

+#### Audio In
+Create a CHOP of type In named vdjin.
+This will be the input audio from virtual DJ.

+#### Audio Out
+Create a CHOP of type Out named vdjout.
+This will be the output audio to virtual DJ.

 ### To-Do
 - Add support for audio buffer injection.
 - Add ability for exposing parameters for control through effects panel